devluz/lazyexplorer/README.md

-ShittyExplorer is a Don't Starve Together Mod that allows you to discover the whole map (including caves) by automatically moving your character across the whole map.
-Open the map and then use console command 'shittyexplorer()'.
+LazyExplorer is a Don't Starve Together Mod that allows you to discover the whole map (including caves) by automatically moving your character across the whole map.
+Open the map and then use console command 'lazyexplorer()'.
 Ideally use c_godmode() before to avoid diing while exploring the map.

 Steam workshop URL: http://steamcommunity.com/sharedfiles/filedetails/?id=684671813